-From the species mentioned below, natural infection with SARS-CoV-2 has only been reported in farmed mink.
+From the species mentioned below, natural infection has only been reported in farmed mink.
 All the other statements result from data acquired through experimental infection studies.

-Mustelids: Natural infection of farmed mink has been observed in several countries in Europe and North America.
-Other mustelids, such as ferrets and otters, have been shown to be susceptible too.
-Infection can be symptomatic (clinical signs and increased mortality) or asymptomatic in mustelids.
-Transmission from infected humans is considered the primary source of infection to these animals.
-Epidemiological analyses indicate instances of mink to human transmission in the Netherlands, Denmark, and Poland, and recent data suggest it might have occurred in the USA.
+Mustelids: Natural infection of farmed mink has been observed in Denmark, the Netherlands, Italy, Spain, Sweden, and the United States of America (USA).
+Infection can be symptomatic (clinical signs and increased mortality) but is most frequently asymptomatic.
+Transmission from infected humans is considered the primary source of infection to animals.
+Epidemiological analyses indicate instances of mink to human transmission in the Netherlands and in Denmark.
+Ferrets are susceptible as well, as demonstrated by several groups in experimental infections.